Maya Angelo (1928-2014) was an American poet, an award-winning author, and Civil Rights

 She continued to break ground, in 1972 she wrote the drama “Georgia, Georgia”, and became the first African-American woman to have her screenplay filmed.
 It earned both Tony and Emmy Award nominations as well as a Pulitzer Prize nomination.
 Over the course of her career, she published seven autobiographies, three books of essays and several poetry books.
 She is also credited with numerous plays, movies, and television appearances.

 She received dozens of awards and more than 50 honorary degrees.
 In 2000 she received the Presidential Medal of the Arts, and in 2011 President Obama awarded Maya Angelou the highest civilian honor, the Presidential Medal of Freedom.

-Maya Angelou wrote staggeringly beautiful poetry with her words and with her life, she was indeed a phenomenal woman.
+Maya Angelou created beautiful poetry with her words and with her life, she was indeed a phenomenal woman.

 “The Desire to reach for the stars is ambitious, the desire to reach hearts is wise.”